 At wildbrine, we love to incorporate sauerkraut into some of our favorite classic recipes for an unexpected twist of texture and flavor.
-Looking for some ideas on how to add this probiotic powerhouse to your own culinary regimen?
-Read on to discover our 20 favorite uses for sauerkraut.
-Have a favorite of your own?
+Looking for some healthy, delicious ideas on how to add this probiotic powerhouse to your own culinary regimen?
+Read on for what to do with sauerkraut.
+Have a favorite sauerkraut use of your own?
 Share in the comments!

 Tips for Cooking with Sauerkraut

 - Sauerkraut naturally lends itself to recipes that call for pickles, olives, or other briny ingredients.
 Keep this in mind when brainstorming your own uses for sauerkraut.